deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 ---
-title: "Cloud provider — Yandex.Cloud: FAQ"
+title: "Cloud provider — Yandex Cloud: FAQ"
 ---

 ## How do I set up the INTERNAL LoadBalancer?